anushkasaini22/Codec_Technologies/README.md

 This heart disease detection project uses machine learning to predict if a person has heart disease based on medical features like age, blood pressure, cholesterol, and ECG results.
 It collects user inputs, applies preprocessing (scaling), and runs a trained model to give a clear prediction output.

 # PROJECT NAME
-### Healthcare Predictive Analytics (Disease Detection): The Heart Diseases Risk Detection
+### Healthcare Predictive Analytics (Disease Detection): The Heart Diseases Risk Detectio

-# Heart Disease Detection
-Here’s a simple README for your heart disease detection project on GitHub:

-***

 # Heart Disease Detection